acifuentes99/dinga99.github.io/_posts/2016-04-01-NextSteps.md

 As the developer, I had to choose one of the games to do the improvements.
 As a personal preference, I want to choose the 5th game, but because of the visits and plays, it should be the first.

 So, I choose to improve some features of the first and fifth game, and combine the two games into a new game.
-It will have the following improvements:
+It will have the following improvements.

+### Game ideas

 - Better behaviour of the opponents, now they can have different probabilities of choosing rock, paper or scissors.
     - In this thing, I changed the system of the "rock paper scissors", into a "element battle".
 Instead of three options, now the player has to choose between "fire, water of leaf".
 Fire defeats Leaf, but has weakness versus water..., and so on.
 This change of gameplay, that follows the system of rock paper scissors, reduces the friction between the player and the game, adding more dynamics.